 Hotels often rely on analytics and advertisements to drive traffic to their websites.
 Marriot is no different.
-However, in order to be compliant, you need to block cookies and trackers before you have recieved explicit consent.
+However, in order to be compliant, you need to block cookies and trackers before you have received explicit consent.
 In the following case, and many others, that is NOT the case:

-GDPR is designed to to protect the individual’s rights by limiting how that information is used and what cookies are being placed on a visitors computer.
+GDPR is designed to protect the individual’s rights by limiting how that information is used and what cookies are being placed on a visitor’s computer.
 As a result, it covers any information that allows an EU resident to be personally identified whether included in a membership database or tracked on a website.